Customize Consent Preferences

 Lavin Exclusive Speaker

 How do you communicate effectively in uncomfortable situations at work?
 For anyone who’s ever had to give difficult feedback or mediate team disagreements, Dr. Tessa West has good news: communication is a learnable skill.
 An NYU Psychology professor, the author of Jerks at Work, and a star in the field of social psychology, Tessa has spent 20 years researching the scientific, surprisingly simple ways we can communicate better in the workplace.
-How can diverse teams unlock their full potential?
+How can teams from different cultural backgrounds unlock their full potential?
 How do you give honest feedback—feedback that sticks, that improves and inspires—to employees and even to bosses?
 Tessa’s talks are accessible and dynamic (her TED Talk was one of the 10 most popular of the year) and her practical takeaways offer outsized rewards: lower stress levels, higher productivity, and stronger teams.

 Tessa West is a Professor of Psychology at New York University and a leading expert in the science of interpersonal communication, whose TED Talk on “anxious niceness” was one of the 10 most popular of the year.
 Her work focuses on questions such as: Why is it so hard to give honest, critical feedback?
 How do class, race, and cultural differences make communication in the workplace so difficult, and what can we do to improve it?
 And what does it take to really know another person?